Throughout our life as a group we have received a number of grants from the following sponsors:

 November 2005 we applied and were granted £2,296.00 to create a bird feeding station from Greening Greater Manchester [round 7] a fund administered by Groundwork.
 In November 2006 we again got a grant from Greening Greater Manchester [GGM round 8] for £11,180.00 to create the Garden of Tranquility.
 In November 2007 we were again successful with GGM [round 9] and received £1,777.02 for our wildlife garden improvements – which included our amazing carved benches, a bin and a new interpretation board.

-In March 2007, Pauline Law became a community champion and we recieved a grant administered by the Community Foundation for £2,749.20 which was used to purchase bulbs and an interpretation board.
+In March 2007, Pauline Law became a community champion and we received a grant administered by the Community Foundation for £2,749.20 which was used to purchase bulbs and an interpretation board.
 The bulbs were then planted at our bulb planting event that year.

 In March 2008 we had a donation of £100 from a local resident, Andrew Winn.
 This donation was done through our website using the paypal facility and was a wonderful surprise.
 We used this money to purchase bird feeding supplies as we believe that Mr. Winn is fond of birds in the park.

-In April 2008 we got a £50.00 grant [the maximum amount]from CSV Action Earth which adminsters funding from Morrisons’ stores.
+In April 2008 we got a £50.00 grant [the maximum amount]from CSV Action Earth which administers funding from Morrisons’ stores.
 We used this money to buy some bird and bat boxes for our wildlife garden which Steve Johnston one of our friends kindly installed for us.
 In March 2009 we again got £50.00 which we used to buy litter pickers for use at our clean up days.
 In February 2010 we again got £50.00 which we used to buy refreshments and cleaning equipment and gloves for our clean up day held in March.

 In May 2008 we were awarded the maximum grant of £1,000 from O2 It’s your community to spend on refurbishing the community building.